naveen-mcw/autoware.universe/perception/autoware_tensorrt_bevformer/README.md

 ### Cite

 - Zhicheng Wang, et al., "BEVFormer: Incorporating Transformers for Multi-Camera 3D Detection" [[ref](https://arxiv.org/abs/2203.17270)]
-- The Node is ported and adapted from the [original Python implementation by DerryHub](https://github.com/DerryHub/BEVFormer_tensorrt.git), re-written for Autoware with C++/TensorRT support.
+- The Node is ported and adapted from the [Python implementation by DerryHub](https://github.com/DerryHub/BEVFormer_tensorrt.git), re-written for Autoware with C++/TensorRT support.

 ## Inputs / Outputs